adrianmujica/mymedesp/README.md

 # mymedesp
-Front end developer using Ionic and mobx
+Front end development using Ionic and mobx